Jquinn147/Analysis-Automation/README.md

 Wrapper.py - Identifies the file offset of all exe's in the sample, using the DOS file header.
 Saves these offsets into a file called 'output'.

 Chunking.py - Steps through the file and scrapes out each exe.
 Saves into "Dropped".

+# Config Dumper / Encrypted String Decryptor
+This is a python script that dumps the worm ZombieBoy's config file.
+There's also a script to decrypt the Encrypted strings, however, that script is in its early stages and requires manually copy and pasting any encrypted data.